-Against Ecumenism, Barlaamism, bio-ethics, Bioethics, Biology, Biotheology, children, Clericalism, Ecumenism, Empirical Dogmatics, eugenics, euthanasia, Friedrich Nietzsche, Hesychasm, Illness of the Soul According to the Orthodox Church, mental health, mental illness, Metropolitan Hierotheos of Nafpaktos, Neptic, Neptic Theology, Nietzsche, Noetic Faculty, parents, Patristic Theology, Protopresbyter John Romanides, pseudomorphosis, Rational Faculty, Rationalism, Scholasticism, secularism, secularization, St. Gregory Palamas, western captivity, western influence
+Against Ecumenism, Archimandrite Zacharias of Essex, Barlaamism, Basileia tou Theou, bio-ethics, Bioethics, Biology, Biotheology, children, Clericalism, Ecumenism, Elder Sophrony of Essex, Elder Zacharias of Essex, Empirical Dogmatics, eugenics, euthanasia, Friedrich Nietzsche, Hesychasm, Hesychia & Theology, Illness of the Soul According to the Orthodox Church, illumination, mental health, mental illness, Metropolitan Hierotheos of Nafpaktos, Neptic, Neptic Theology, Nietzsche, Noetic Faculty, parents, Patristic Theology, Protopresbyter George Florovsky, Protopresbyter John Romanides, pseudomorphosis, Purification, Rational Faculty, Rationalism, Scholasticism, secularism, secularization, St. Gregory Palamas, St. Silouan of Mount Athos, St. Silouan the Athonite, Theoria, Theosis, Vasileia to Theou, western captivity, western influence

 Orthodox and Western Theology

 His Eminence Metropolitan Hierotheos of Nafpaktos and St Vlassios

 (Lectures given by Metropolitan of Nafpaktos, Hierotheos (Vlachos) at the July 18–22 Archdiocesan Clergy Symposium, convened by Metropolitan Joseph and hosted at Antiochian Village by the Antiochian House of Studies.)